-Men and women in brightly coloured jerseys cluster around the poised jets, their fist pumps, squats and lunges giving it the feel of a baseball field.
+Men and women in brightly colored jerseys cluster around the poised jets, their fist pumps, squats, and lunges giving it the feel of a baseball field.

 It's a pristine operation.
 But it's also a long way from home.
 And the question of the role America's military plays in curbing the domestic threat of terrorism is on everyone's mind.

 "The way we prevent [terrorism] from happening domestically in the United States or any other allied partners is to get at the root of it and eliminate the hate that the radical terrorists are perpetrating," says Batchelder.

 "I think we defeat the homegrown terrorists by destroying the people that inspired them, OK?"